All is calm, all is bright: Managing your mental health at Christmastime

 Recognize how you cope with feelings

-As self-awareness increases, you can understand how you have been coping with feelings and become intentional of how you cope with them.
+As self-awareness increases, you can understand how you have been coping with feelings and become intentional of managing them in the future.
 You may find that your primary methods have been effective in the short term, but are causing more harm down the road.
 Examples of unhealthy coping skills include suppressing emotions, telling yourself that you should not feel that way, beginning alcohol or drug use, or abusing alcohol or drugs.
 Some signs that you are not effectively coping with feelings include having a sense of numbness, becoming easily irritated, increased anger, and decreased stress tolerance.
 If you begin to notice these signs, give yourself credit for being able and willing to gain perspective by being honest with yourself.

 Manage healthy coping skills